 Your body's circadian pacemaker consists of a group of cells in the hypothalamus area of your brain and its job is to set your internal rhythms.
 When your pacemaker decides it’s morning, it will send out chemical messages to keep the rest of the cells in the body on the same clock.
 When you disrupt your sleeping pattern, such as during long-haul travel, you confuse your biological clock and a sense of fatigue can be induced, along with tired and irritable eyes.

-This condition can be further exacerbated if you happen to be driving for extensive periods of time, as it is a task that requires intense use of the eyes.
-What's more, driving at night, down street-lit roads, or any form of travelling where you are frequently exposed to bright artificial light, can also contribute to tired eyes.
+This condition can be further exacerbated if you happen to be driving for extended periods of time, as it is a task that requires intense use of the eyes.
+What's more, driving at night, down street-lit roads, or any form of travelling where you are frequently exposed to bright artificial light can also contribute to tired eyes.
 This is closely related to ‘Computer Vision Syndrome’, whereby extensive focus on a digital device causes too much strain on the eye, which can also result in eye irritation.

 - Dry and red eyes